re-mote-sensing/re-mote/README.md

     - **Turbidity** sensor indicates water clarity, with changes signalling potential disturbances.
     - **[Custom sensors](Documentation/Software/Custom_Sensors.md)**

-### Raspberry Pi Server
+### Raspberry Pi server

-Used for real-time monitoring, the Raspberry Pi is inexpensive and can also use a regular PC.
+For real-time monitoring, the Raspberry Pi is an affordable option.
+However, a regular PC can also be utilized if preferred.

-A server programmed in Go for fast and concurrent connections.
+The server is programmed in Golang for fast and concurrent connections.
 - A progressive web application designed in React with a custom API.
-    - Progressive web application allows you to browse your data on your phone.
+    - A Progressive Web Application (PWA) enables you to access and browse your data conveniently on your phone.
-    - Custom API makes it easily integrate with other systems.
+    - A custom API facilitates easy integration with various other systems.
 - A time-series database (InfluxDB) for simple data storage and a smaller footprint.
 Time series databases assume that insertions are more frequent than queries, so it allows for the fast insertion of large amounts of data, such as water quality data.
 [Learn More](https://gitlab.cas.mcmaster.ca/re-mote/publications/-/tree/master/FadhelSekerinskiYao18Timeseries)

 ## 🛰 LoRa & Mesh Network

-### Low-power Long-range Sensor Network
+### Low-power long-range sensor network

 A LoRa mesh network is optionally used for connecting motes (nodes can operate standalone).
 - It is a low-bandwidth, low-power, and long-range network.